 It is a synergist to your lats in shoulder extension and a synergist to infraspinatus and teres minor in external shoulder rotation.

 The upper parts of your rear delts also abducts your arm.

 Rear Delt Exercises

 In this section, we’ll take a look at three different rear delt exercises.
 If you train one or two of these exercises, that’s all you need for a good rear delt workout.

 1. Barbell Row

-First off, the barbell row.
+First up is the barbell row.
 While the barbell row hardly isolates the work to your rear delts, it still trains them.
 Besides, different variations of rows are likely already (or at least should be) part of your training program for a well-developed back, as they do a great job at laying the foundation of your back musculature.